rlisahuang/rlisahuang.github.io/_portfolio/2021-07-live-gui.md

 ---
-title: "Live GUI Development"
+title: "LiveStepper"
 duration: "2021.8 - Present"
-excerpt: "A recent exploration of mine, this work is meant to be a Live Programming environment for writing and debugging event handler code.
-Imagine you are building a web page that uses JavaScript for event handling.
-Ideally, as you are editing some event handling JavaScript code on the left, you will see the view of the webpage using this code with automated GUI inputs that lead to the view state as a result of the edit you've just made."
+excerpt: "A recent exploration of mine, LiveStepper is meant to be a Live Programming environment for constructing and debugging event handler code.
+A GUI event is a transition to a new UI state, while the transition could involve a sequence of visual changes all at once.
+Debugging these intermediate changes could be hard, let alone the hassle of having to restart and refresh your work on every code change. **LiveStepper** enables working on the JavaScript event handling code on the left while examining the GUI on the right.
+Ideally, LiveStepper would serve as a **step-wise debugger for GUI event handling**, allowing the user to:

+1. Visualize the UI changes without having to provide GUI inputs (*automated GUI testing*);

+2. Gain immediate, continuous feedback on every code change (*live programming*);

+3. Examine every change on the UI on every line of statement (by moving there cursor around the editor)."
 collection: portfolio
 paper:
 code: